exotime/vmware-horizon-docker/README.md

 [![](https://images.microbadger.com/badges/image/exotime/vmware-horizon-docker.svg)](https://microbadger.com/images/exotime/vmware-horizon-docker)

-A container built on Debian Stretch, this downloads the VMware Horizon client and includes all the necessary dependencies for you to connect to your VMware DaaS infrastructure, within a container on your machine.
+A container built on Debian Bullseye, this downloads the VMware Horizon client and includes all the necessary dependencies for you to connect to your VMware DaaS infrastructure, within a container on your machine.